sciguy16/dcc-rs/README.md

 ## Status
-This crate currently only implements the base station (transmitter) side, and only the "baseline" "speed and direction", "reset", "idle", and "broadcast stop" packets.
-Other DCC packets are a work in progress.
+This crate currently only implements the base station (transmitter) side, and only the "baseline" and "service mode" packets.
+"Extended format" DCC packets are a work in progress.

 DCC receiving is under future work, once the main packet types have been implemented.